 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

 Lima Peru is a wonderful city to explore with diverse neighborhoods, seaside views, and loads of culture.
-We’ve got everything you need to know about Uber in Lima Peru in 2023.
-From other ride-sharing apps, to all the pros and cons, you’ll be ready to explore all that Lima has to offer.
+I got everything you need to know about Uber in Lima Peru in 2023.
+From other ride-sharing apps, to all the pros and cons, you’ll find out everything about rideshares and taxis in Lima as well as other transportation options.

 Is there Uber in Lima Peru?

 Yes, there is Uber in Lima, Peru!
-It works really well, and will make getting around this fascinating city easy and inexpensive.
-During our 4 weeks in Peru we found that Ubers are readily available, and much more convenient than taking standard taxi 🚕
+It works really well, and will make getting around the city easy and inexpensive.
+During my 4 weeks in Peru, I found that Ubers are readily available, and much more convenient than taking standard taxi 🚕

 There are several great reasons to consider taking Uber in Lima, here are a few of our top reasons!
-In fact, we found taking Uber so helpful, we included “Use Uber When You Can” as one of our top Tips for Travel in South America
+In fact, I found taking Uber so helpful, that I included “Use Uber When You Can” as one of my top Tips for Travel in South America.

 Uber is by far the most convenient way to get around Lima.
-You can call a car from where ever you are, no need to find a taxi stand, ask someone to call you a car, or try to hail one down on the street.
-We love this, because we can explore an area without worrying about being stuck there when we are ready to stop walking.
+You can call a car from wherever you are – no need to find a taxi stand or ask someone to order a ride for you.
+I had a great experience with Uber in Lima, as I was able to explore the area without worrying about getting back to my hotel on time.

 Short waiting time

-We’ve found that Uber is readily available in Lima – we were able to get a car most times within five minutes of calling one.
+Uber is readily available in Lima – I was able to get a car most times within five minutes of calling one.
 This means you can get a car with very little notice, and don’t need to plan a lot of waiting time into your travel plans ✈️

 Better rates than a taxi